 Modern handwriting OCR APIs support webhooks that automatically deliver JSON results to your specified URL as soon as processing completes.

-The JSON response includes all extracted text, confidence scores, coordinate data, and document metadata.
+The JSON response includes the extracted text and document metadata.
 You can now parse this structured data in your application.

 Working with JSON OCR Results in Your Application